Interview with Professor Antoine Piau on how Clariane is redefining care for people living with Alzheimer’s disease

 Other complementary therapies, such as music therapy, pet therapy and art therapy, are also used.
 These interventions are classified according to their impact on functions (motor or cognitive) and must be scientifically validated to ensure their effectiveness and safety.
 We use around thirty non-pharmacological interventions within our network, and this number is constantly evolving as Clariane employees are continuously adopting new scientific advances and successes observed in the field.

-Are maisonnées in nursing homes a way of improving residents’ quality of life?
+Are maisonnées in care homes a way of improving residents’ quality of life?

 Maisonnées are living units inspired by the Dutch model, where staff adapt to the rhythm and pace of the residents.
 For example, if a resident prefers to have breakfast at 10 a.m. rather than 7 a.m., this can be arranged.
 We have set up such arrangements in some of our Korian facilities in France.
 Each maisonnée houses around 10 to 12 residents, and one facility may have several units.